 These skills range from communication, creativity, critical thinking, data analysis, and research.

-Good news is, analytical skills can be strengthened through routine and practice.
+Good news is, you can strengthen these through routine and practice.
 A few tips on how to go about this include:

 - Practice daily — Do brain exercises, read more books to expand your view of the world.
-Take a course online to build on skills such as excel or data analytics. www.edx.org is a good website with tons of courses.
+Take a course online to build on skills such as excel or data analytics. www.edx.org is an excellent website with tons of courses.